How to Measure Content Marketing ROI Across the Customer Journey

 Educate

-But eyeballs alone won't suffice—you want engagement.
-You need to keep your audience on your page long enough and provide enough value for them to want to explore, like, and subscribe.
+But eyeballs alone aren't enough.
+Just because someone landed on your content, doesn't mean they engaged with it.
+You want your readers to explore more content and interact with your pages.
 The best way to keep your audiences hooked is to educate them about problems and solutions in their niche.
 For free.

 How to track content ROI at the educate stage?